awsdocs/amazon-eventbridge-user-guide/doc_source/eb-archive-event.md

 By default, EventBridge encrypts event data in an archive using 256\-bit Advanced Encryption Standard \(AES\-256\) under an [AWS owned CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk), which helps secure your data from unauthorized access\.

+**Note**
+Expired events are usually deducted from the `EventCount` and `SizeBytes` values of the [https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_DescribeArchive.html](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_DescribeArchive.html) operation every 24 hours\.
+Therefore, recently expired events may not be reflected in these values\.

 **To create an archive for all events**

 1. Open the Amazon EventBridge console at [https://console\.aws\.amazon\.com/events/](https://console.aws.amazon.com/events/)\.